MRtrix3/mrtrix3/docs/reference/commands/dwi2response.rst

 Options specific to the 'tournier' algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- **-iter_voxels** Number of single-fibre voxels to select when preparing for the next iteration
+- **-iter_voxels** Number of single-fibre voxels to select when preparing for the next iteration (default = 10 x value given in -number)

 - **-number** Number of single-fibre voxels to use when calculating response function